dougeby/IntuneDocs/intune-user-help/install-a-new-version-of-the-company-portal-app.md

 * There's a newer version of Company Portal available.
 * Your version of Company Portal is no longer supported.

-These steps describe how to update or get the latest version of the app on Android, iOS, macOS and Windows devices.
+These steps describe how to update or get the latest version of the app on Android, iOS, macOS, and Windows devices.

 ## Update the Company Portal app on your Android device